How to Get Your Insurance License in New Mexico (2026)

 - Required hours: 0 — New Mexico has no pre-licensing requirement

-- Self-study is free; structured prep courses from $139
+- Self-study is free; structured prep courses verify current pricing

 - Online self-paced options available from multiple providers